| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 the inverse Coefficient matrix in the mixed model equations.
 If lambda

-then these are on the lambda scale and must be
+is TRUE then these are on the lambda scale and must be

-to be converted to the original data scale.
+multiplied by sigma2e to be converted to the original data scale.

-of residual deviations, response minus
+A one column matrix of residual deviations, response minus

 the values expected based on the solutions, corresponding to the order

-in modMats$y
+in modMats$y.

-of values containing the Average Information
+A matrix of values containing the Average Information

 matrix, or second partial derivatives of the likelihood with respect to